-“The ‘Hell no we’re not going to go’ crows (are) not going to carry the day … If you want New England fisheries or a judge to make a decision, then just do nothing, because they will make it for you,” Cousins said.
+“The ‘Hell no we’re not going to go’ crowds (are) not going to carry the day … If you want New England fisheries or a judge to make a decision, then just do nothing, because they will make it for you,” Cousins said.

 The new proposal from Maine fishery officials calls for the removal of a quarter of all line, short of a June proposal to remove half of the line.

 The proposal would not impact the majority of the fleet – those who fish within 3 miles of shore.

 Other portions of the department’s proposal include potential increases in the number of traps fished per line and decreases in the total number of traps used by lobstermen, in addition to using rope the whales can break free from if entangled, reporting where and how they fish, and using purple gear so it can be identified as Maine gear if found on a right whale.

 Andy Hawke, of Boothbay Harbor, raised concerns about using weaker ropes.

 “I’ve always gone with bigger rope.
 If we go with weaker rope, it might break off in a northeast storm and we’ll have purple line floating towards Cape Cod,” Hawke said.

 Donald Young, of Cushing, brought up ship strikes and entanglements in Canadian waters.

 “What is being done about the actual risks to the whales, the people who are actually killing the whales, because we will be back here four years from now?”
 Young said.